Design Thinking: Driving Innovation

-Design thinking is the newest and latest tool for catalyzing positive change through stronger, more creative leadership and innovation.
-By identifying emerging technologies that affect your organizations value chain, this program will help you answer a fundamental business question: how can I determine my customers’ needs and identify opportunities for meeting them?
+Design thinking leads to positive change through stronger, more creative leadership and innovation.
+This program will help you answer a fundamental business question: how can I determine my customers’ needs and fulfill them.

-As business leaders are tasked more and more with improving the customer experience, initiating this kind of change momentum is more important than ever.
+Improving the customer experience is crucial.
+Initiating this kind of change momentum is more important than ever.
 Throughout this program, you will learn how to:

-- Prototype solutions that capitalize on those opportunities.
+- Prototype: develop solutions that capitalize on those opportunities

-- Lead yourself and your organization through innovative change.
+- Test: implement solutions and lead your organization through innovative change

 What You Learn

-- Tools to develop your Design Thinking skills, such as field investigation, brainstorming, idea generation, prototyping, presentation
+- Tools to develop your design thinking skills, such as field investigation, brainstorming, and presentations

-- How to prepare your organization, business unit, department, or team for design thinking success
+- Ideas to prepare your organization, business unit, department, or team for design thinking success

 How You Learn